Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 The school appeals process

-There is advice available for parent/carers regarding the appeals process from the Department for Education.
-View the guidance for appeals.
+There is advice available regarding the appeals process from the Department for Education.

-Both the School Admissions and Fair Access Service and the School Appeals Team request that, if you need to contact someone about your appeal, you use email wherever possible.
+If you need to contact the School Admissions and Fair Access Service or the School Appeals Team about your appeal, use email wherever possible.

-If you have any questions, contact the School Admissions and Fair Access Service on 0121 303 1888 or email Admissions@birmingham.gov.uk.
+If you have any questions, email the School Admissions and Fair Access Service at Admissions@birmingham.gov.uk or phone 0121 303 1888.

 Papers for appeals

-Birmingham's School Appeals Team will email you all the appeal papers as soon as possible before the hearing, including a copy of the written statement setting out the case for refusing admission at the particular school or academy.
+Our School Appeals Team will email you all the appeal papers as soon as possible before the hearing.
+This will include a copy of the written statement explaining the reasons and setting out the case for refusing admission at the particular school or academy.

 Submit additional information

-You will be able to submit in advance additional information in support of an appeal using our online form.
+Before the hearing, you will be able to submit additional information to support your appeal using our online form.

 If you submit additional information on the day of the hearing, the independent appeal panel will decide whether to consider it, taking into account its significance.